josmar-crwdstffng/angular/aio/content/guide/roadmap.md

 *Completed Q2 2022*

 To improve the encapsulation of Angular components we enabled binding to protected members of the component instance.
-This way you'll no longer have to expose a field or a method as public to use it inside your templates.
+This way you will no longer have to expose a field or a method as public to use it inside your templates.

 ### Publish guides on advanced concepts